Precious6/Maths_Quiz_Game/README.md

 ![image](https://user-images.githubusercontent.com/63658710/184465921-34483e83-9893-4d40-bf13-b30d800e0b2e.png)

-If the user is unable to Answer the Questions Correct  or On time.
+3.If the user is unable to Answer the Questions Correct  or On time.
 The Message  that  shows you didn't finish on time pop up.
 ![image](https://user-images.githubusercontent.com/63658710/184465922-29cb4b4e-a6dd-4348-baec-0588500271c9.png)